Originally published: September 2024

 The latter was proposed by the new Labour Government, building on the above by banning rental bidding wars.

 In the current system, landlords can raise the rent in several ways, including rent review clauses, renewing fixed-term tenancies, and mutual written agreements during the tenancy.
-However, due to the abolition of fixed-term tenancies, Section 13 notices will be the only way to raise rent, which you can only serve once per year.
+However, due to the abolition of fixed-term tenancies, Section 13 notices will be the only way to raise rent.
+You can only serve them once per year, and tenants will be able to appeal.

 After all, citing incorrect possession grounds will result in the courts rejecting your application, further delaying the eviction process.